On General Principal Symmetric Ideals: Maximal -generated submodules of and Kostka numbers

-That is, the hook length of a node is the total number of nodes below and to the right of that node (including itself). \end{defn} \begin{prop}[Hook Length Formula] Let $\lambda\vdash n$.
-Then \end{prop}
+\begin{prop}[Hook Length Formula] Let $\lambda\vdash n$.
+Then where $h_\lambda(i,j)$ is the {\bf hook length} of $(i,j)$.
+That is, the total number of nodes below and to the right of that node (including itself). \end{prop}

 \begin{prop} Let $n\geq 2$ and $\mu\vdash n$.
 If the parts of $\mu$ are all positive, then $K_{(n-1,1),\mu}=\#\mu-1$. \end{prop} \begin{proof} Consider the diagram for $(n-1,1)$.